 I just can’t seem to keep up.
 So I confess that Odette eats a lot of pre-packaged snacks.
 Things like crackers, puree pouches and cereal.
 While I have a freezer stash to ensure that her meals are generally home made, snacks have always snuck up on me.

 I’ve finally got myself together and started making batches of these toddler muffins.
 Total winner.
 Odette loves them, they freeze well, they travel well, they’re as healthy as muffins get.

 I have a freezer stash so I can pull them our for snacks at home, or pack them in lunch bags for outings (letting them defrost en route).

 Sometimes if I have no food in the house I will center her lunch around them, giving her 2 or 3 mini muffins + some slices of cheese + a veggie packed squeeze pouch.
 She’s happy as can be with a little snack plate.

-The advantages of these muffins for babies & toddlers
+Why these muffins are perfect for babies & toddlers